LasagnaCake/MakaiLib/docs/changes/Refactor.md

 - 3. [ ] Integrate into existing structure, while allowing for custom collision checking (See [Collision::\[Collision Events\]](../changes/Collision.md#Collision-Events))
 - 4. [ ] Remove dependency on cute_c2
 - [x] Remove or replace `$` macros

+## Intermediate

+- [ ] Remove dependency on external library types on header files (will require separating implementation from header first)
+- - Replace it with its own types
+- - - If required, create type conversion functions in implementation files

 ## Complex